featbit/featbit-docs/pages/sdk/overview.md

 The SDK's GitHub repository contains a full tutorial on how to use it.
 It also provides a sample project for you to try out.

 ### .NET

-We provide a [server-side .NET SDK](https://github.com/featbit/featbit-dotnet-sdk) for you to use.
-This SDK can be used in your console APP or ASP.NET Core APP.

-Although not recommended, it can also work for front-end application such as WPF, WinForm, MAUI, etc.
+We provide .NET SDKs for both client-side and server-side applications.
+- The [Server-Side .NET SDK](https://github.com/featbit/featbit-dotnet-sdk)  is designed primarily for use in multi-user systems such as ASP.NET Core.
+- The [Client-Side .NET SDK](https://github.com/featbit/featbit-dotnet-client-sdk) is intended for use in a single-user context, which can be mobile, desktop or embedded applications.

 The SDK's GitHub repository contains a full tutorial on how to use it.
-It also provides a sample project for you to try out.
+It also provides some examples project for you to try out.

 ### Java

 We provide a [Java SDK](https://github.com/featbit/featbit-java-sdk) for you to use.
 This SDK can be used in your console APP or Spring Boot APP.

 The SDK's GitHub repository contains a full tutorial on how to use it.
 It also provides a sample project for you to try out.

 ### Python